MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 - **Meeting**.
 A meeting is a call scheduled through Teams or Outlook.
 Meetings can include any number of participants.
 For example, if you want to have a weekly inspection with your team, create a meeting so that everyone receives notifications about the meeting and can join the meeting.
 [Learn more about joining a meeting in Dynamics 365 Guides](calling-meetings.md)

+> [!NOTE]
+> An adminstrator can remove the ability for a user to see video in a call.
+In this case, the user joins the call with audio only.
+[Learn more about Teams policies supported by Dynamics 365 Guides](admin-teams-policies.md)

 ## Who can collaborate on a call?

 A Dynamics 365 Guides HoloLens user can collaborate with: